-Violation Consequences А. Violation of school rules resulting in In- School Suspension (ISS) or Out-of-School Suspension (OSS) during the season The student may resume practice when: 1.
+Violation Consequences А. Violation of school rules resulting in In- School Suspension (ISS) or Out-of- School Suspension (OSS) during the season The student may resume practice when: 1.
 Released from ISS or 2.
 The day after completion of OSS.
-B. Violation of school rules resulting in assignment to alternative education.
+B. In season grades, attendance, or tardiness Student athletes may be suspended or removed from team during season due to academic performance and/or attendance, including tardies.
+C. Violation of school rules resulting in assignment to alternative education.
 Dismissed from athletics while attending alternative setting.
-Once the student has completed the alternative assignment, return based on decision of Principal, AD and coach.
-C. Student has been criminally charged with a misdemeanor, regardless of location or time so long as such charges are pending, or conviction occurs.
+Once the student has completed the alternative assignment, return based on decision of Principal, AD, and coach.
+D. Student has been criminally charged with a misdemeanor, regardless of location or time so long as such charges are pending, or conviction occurs.
 School administration and coach will meet with the student and parent/guardian after each offense to discuss the ramifications of their behavior.
-1st Offense- 10% suspension from athletic participation.
+1 st Offense- 10% suspension from athletic participation.
 10% of competition dates beginning with date of charges.
 Student will be required to practice and game attendance is coach's discretion with AD approval.
-2nd Offense-Suspension for 25 calendar days and a minimum of 25 % of competition dates, beginning with date of charges.
-3rd Offense-Suspension of 1 calendar year from date of charges.
-4th Offense-Permanent suspension from athletic participation.
+2 nd Offense-Suspension for 25 calendar days and a minimum of 25 % of competition dates, beginning with date of charges.
+3 rd Offense-Suspension of 1 calendar year from date of charges.
+4 th Offense-Permanent suspension from athletic participation.
 If charges are dropped the student is reinstated upon coach's approval.
-D. Student is charged with a felony, regardless of time or location so long as charges are pending or conviction results.
+E. Student is charged with a felony, regardless of time or location so long as charges are pending or conviction results.
 1 st Offense- Suspension of 1 calendar year from date of charges.
 2 nd Offense- Permanent suspension from athletic participation.
 If charges are dropped the student is reinstated upon coach's approval.
-E. Tobacco use, in season 1 st Offense- Coaches discretion 2 nd Offense- 1 game suspension 3 rd Offense- 2 game suspension 4 th Offense- Removal from team F. Sport specific offenses such as missing practice unless excused prior, acting in an unsportsmanlike manner while representing the school in competition.
+F. Tobacco or Vape use, in season 1 st Offense- Coaches discretion 2 nd Offense- 1 game suspension 3 rd Offense- 2 or more game suspension (Coaches discretion) 4 th Offense- Removal from team F. Sport specific offenses such as missing practice unless excused prior, acting in an unsportsmanlike manner while representing the school in competition.
 Consequences could range from suspension from participation to removal from the athletic program.
-The head coach will have discretion contingent on the approval of the Athletic Director.
+The head coach will have discretion contingent on the approval of the Athletic Director and Principal.
 G. Any behavior away from school that results in disciplinary action by school administration, or any behavior at school or away from school which in the opinion of the Principal and or Athletic Director reflects in a negative manner on the school or athletic program.
 Consequences could range from suspension from participation to removal from the athletic program.
 The head coach will have discretion contingent on the approval of the Athletic Director.
-Appeal Procedure- Any student and or parent/guardian wishing to appeal an athletic suspension must submit in writing to the Principal the reason(s) why he/she should not be disciplined.
-Written request (email) must be submitted within one day of the suspension to the Principal and a decision will be rendered within 4 days.
-A suspension maybe deferred while under appeal to Principal.
-If upheld by the Principal, the parent/guardian may appeal to County Athletic Director the reason(s) why he/she should not be disciplined.
-This request will then be reviewed a review committee.
-The review committee will consist of the Paulding County School District System Athletic Director and two (2) system level administrators.
-The parent/guardian will be provided a written decision from the review committee within a reasonable period.
-The PCSD Athletic Code of Conduct is in effect 24/7/365.
+Princi susper Princi should Pauld al Procedure- Any student and or parent/guardia pal the reason(s) why he/she should not be disc nsion to the Principal and a decision will be ren pal.
+If upheld by the Principal, the parent/guar d not be disciplined.
+This request will then be r ing County School District System Athletic Dir an wishing to appeal an athletic suspension must submit in writing to the ciplined.
+Written request (email) must be submitted within one day of the idered within 4 days.
+A suspension maybe deferred while under appeal to dian may appeal to County Athletic Director the reason(s) why he/she reviewed a review committee.
+The review committee will consist of the rector and two (2) system level administrators.
+The parent/guardian will prittee within a reasonable period.